 As a child in Dayton, Ohio, Cole would ride his bicycle a few miles to the Army Air Corps test base at McCook Field to watch the pilots, including the legendary Jimmy Doolittle — and, of course, decided he wanted to be one too.
 He also read about pilots, and pasted stories in a scrapbook: “I remember reading about [John] MacReady, [Carl] Spaatz and Doolittle.”
 He joined the Army Air Corps thinking “it was a good job” for someone who came of age in the Great Depression, and received his pilot rating and commission as a lieutenant in July 1941 — just a few months before the U.S. was pulled into World War II by Japan’s bombing of Pearl Harbor.
 Not long after that, Cole saw a notice asking for volunteers for “a mission” — details unspecified.
 “Everyone wanted to go on that mission,” Cole said later, but few were chosen.
-But the 26-year-old Cole was, and transferred to Eglin Air Field in Florida for special training.
+The 26-year-old Cole was, and transferred to Eglin Air Field in Florida for special training.
 “We were confined to base, in isolated barracks, and told not to talk about our training,” Cole said in 2014.
 “We knew it would be dangerous, but that’s all.”
 The pilots’ first task: learn how to get their B-25 Mitchell bombers off the ground in 500 feet — it normally takes about 3,000 feet.
 Why?
 They’d be taking off from an aircraft carrier.

 It wasn’t until the team was aboard the USS Hornet (CV-8) that they learned what their mission would be: to bomb mainland Japan — in daylight.
 The plan wasn’t to do significant military damage, but to give notice to Japan that just four months after Pearl Harbor, the U.S. was ready to fight back — and could reach their homeland.
 “We were pretty excited — above all, happy to know what we were going to do,” Cole said.
 But quickly, “things quieted down as people began to realize what they were getting into.”
 Extraneous equipment had been removed from the bombers to save weight — even their bombsights — to enable them to carry extra fuel: about 1,100 gallons, double the planes’ usual capacity.